Explainability in Generative Medical Diffusion Models: A Faithfulness-Based Analysis on MRI Synthesis: Methodology

-The Prototype Propagation Network (ProtoPNet) forms the foundation of prototype-based explainability.
+The PPNet forms the foundation of prototype based explainability.
 It introduces an interpretable layer that associates learned prototypes with specific regions in an image.
 Each prototype represents a feature patch extracted from the training set and acts as an example of a visual concept, such as a texture or structure within an MRI scan.

 The model architecture typically follows a convolutional backbone (e.g., ResNet or U-Net encoder) followed by a prototype layer and a fully connected classification head.
 The output of the prototype layer is a similarity score between each prototype $p_j$ and the input feature map $f(x)$, computed as: